 - Minor and disabled children.
 They can collect 75 percent of a late parent’s benefit.
 To be eligible for survivor benefits the child must be under 18 (or up to 19 and 2 months if they are still in high school full time) or have a disability dating from before they turned 22.
 Stepchildren and grandchildren may also qualify.
 In all cases, children must be unmarried to collect survivor benefits.

 - Parents.
 Survivor benefits can go to parents age 62 or older who were financially dependent on a son or daughter who dies.
 The amount is 82.5 percent of the deceased’s benefit for one parent, 75 percent each for two.

 - Ex-husbands and -wives.
 The divorced spouses of deceased workers can collect survivor benefits if the marriage lasted 10 years or more.
 The rules regarding eligibility age are largely the same as for widows and widowers.

-One note on how much of a late worker's benefit amount survivors can receive: Survivor benefits paid to multiple members of one family are subject to the maximum family benefit — a cap on how much Social Security will pay out on a single deceased worker’s earnings record.
+One note on how much of a late worker's benefit amount survivors can receive: Survivor benefits paid to multiple members of one family are subject to the maximum family benefit.
+That's a cap on how much Social Security will pay out on a single deceased worker’s earnings record.
 If family members’ collective survivor benefits exceed the maximum, their individual payments will be reduced proportionally to meet the cap.